 Writer’s Digest is a print and digital publication serving writers interested in writing, editing, and publishing novels.
-In addition to the magazine, Writer’s Digest publishes books, host conferences, and hosts a number of other opportunities online.
+In addition to the magazine, Writer’s Digest publishes books and host conferences as well as a number of other opportunities online.

 I’m about to say something controversial.
 Are you ready?

 Freelance book editors aren’t necessary to get published.

 I know, crazy right?
 And coming from a freelance book editor, no less.

 Here’s the thing: Editors can be helpful in getting a manuscript ready for publication.
 Think about it—at some point, all writers are new to this strange and intimidating genre of novel writing.
 Generally, it isn’t something anyone has been formally taught, so you wouldn’t know things like making three-dimensional characters, natural dialogue tricks, three-act structures, and so on.
 Such things are unique to novels, and that’s where editors come in.

 It’s been said that literary agents are the gatekeepers to the (traditional) publishing industry.
 Every year agents receive thousands of submissions in their respective query boxes—both unsolicited and solicited.
 Many agents also work full-time jobs separate from their work at an agency.
 Needless to say, they are incredibly busy people.
 As a result, the unsolicited slush piles are often left to agent apprentices and interns to sift through as the first readers (though, this isn’t always the case).

 In order for your submission to reach the eyes of the agent, it has to really stand out—which begs the question: How can you make your submission (and ultimately your novel) shine with sheer awesomeness?